forgiare/accendino/MANUAL.md

 * `GitSource(url: str, branch: str, depth: int = 1, shallow_submodules: bool = False, recurse_submodules: bool = False)` : a source that checks out the code from `git`.
 Parameters mimick the `git` command line arguments;
 * `LocalSource(srcdir : str, do_symlink : bool = False)` : a source that uses code stored in a local directory.
 If `do_symlink` is true, the code is just symlinked in the _Accendino_ sources directory, otherwise the whole source tree is copied
+* `RemoteArchiveSource(url: str, saveAs: str = None, compression_method: str = 'guess')`: sources contained in a remote archive.
+The archive will be downloaded and then decompressed

 ### Platform packages dependencies
 Platform packages dependencies are expressed as a `dict` with the key that is the target distribution.
 It takes in account